Explore Reading's FirstEnergy Stadium

 The Road to Philadelphia

 The Low-A Clearwater Threshers play at the Phillies' Spring Training home of BayCare Ballpark.
-The remaining three teams in the system are all located within 75 miles of Philadelphia.
+The remaining three teams in the system are all located within a 75 mile drive of Philadelphia.